MikauSchekzen/atom-reindenter/README.md

 ### Reindenting manually

-1. Use `ctrl-shift-alt-r` to open a panel to manually reindent.
+1. Use `shift-alt-r` to open a panel to manually reindent.

 2. Specify the number of spaces per indentation the document currently uses.